MARIA2M/ScraperGoogleScholar/README.md

 Frequent searches on the web using Google Scholar may result in temporary bans lasting 24-48 hours.
 To prevent such situations, we have implemented a solution to bypass this issue and switch to a different proxy server during tool execution.
 To accomplish this, you will need a VPN service that allows you to switch between various servers.
 We recommend utilizing https://protonvpn.com/ for this purpose.

 **version 1.2.0**: Protonvpn-cli available for Linux.
-Now is posible automatize the change of vpn using a Protonvpn account credentials.
-Follow the instructions idicated in https://www.geeksforgeeks.org/how-to-install-protonvpn-in-linux/.
+Now is possible automatize the change of vpn using a Protonvpn account credentials.
+Follow the instructions indicated in https://www.geeksforgeeks.org/how-to-install-protonvpn-in-linux/.

+**version 1.3.0**: Warning tags included in output messages.

 ## How to use